 Multiple Bearded Dragons and How Many?

 If you’re a parent getting a pet for your child, then you’re probably only going to get one beardie.
 But what if you have two or more children and each insists on having their own beardie?
-Unlike a dog which an entire family looks after, a bearded dragon is much smaller and you can definitely buy two… but should you?
+Unlike a dog which an entire family looks after, a bearded dragon is much smaller.
+So each child can have a beardie; you can definitely buy more than one… but should you?

 Bearded Dragons Are Solitary Among Their Own Species

-However, if you are housing two beardies in two separate vivariums (tanks), then by all means get two bearded dragons.
-Also, by separately housing the dragons, each tank does not have to be as large as if you were housing them together.
-Still I highly recommend you do not do house them together.
-By housing separately, you avoid many potential problems.
+So it is best if you do not house them together.
+This avoids many potential problems.
+Therefore, if you are willing to house two beardies in two separate vivariums (tanks), then by all means get two bearded dragons.
+One benefit is that each tank does not have to be as large as if you were housing them together.

 Bearded Dragon One-on-One Introductions